miboland/medmailectron/README.md

 ## Troubleshooting

-- If prompt does not allow for opening, cancel out
+- Defaults to a MacOS build
-- Right click on application again and select "Open"
+- Find the appropriate build command in the package.json
-- Repeat, if necessary, until the prompt provides an "Open" option
+- Find the dist/output location locally on your machine
-- Finally, "Open" the app on your machine
+- Open/run the app on your machine

 ## Built Using